Ladme/gorder/README.md

 Performs scrambling-safe assignment of lipids to membrane leaflets using three different methods, and then calculates lipid order parameters for individual leaflets.

 - 🟠 **Order parameters for vesicles**
-Dynamically calculats membrane normals based on the membrane's shape, enabling the calculation of order parameters for highly curved systems such as micelles, tubes, and vesicles.
+Dynamically calculates membrane normals based on the membrane's shape, enabling the calculation of order parameters for highly curved systems such as micelles, tubes, and vesicles.

 - 🗺️ **Order parameter maps**
 Constructs 2D maps of order parameters, so you know what parts of the membrane are ordered and disordered.